 So what is the simplest way to reverse insulin resistance?
 Eat very little sugar, white flour, and other simple carbs which make blood sugars rise.
 Eat more healthy protein and fats which keep blood sugars low.

-You can learn more about how to balance blood sugars, insulin levels, and hormones in my 4 week Food Medicine Jumpstart course.
-I share several tips for how to do this, and we put them to practice to get your feeling better right away.
+You can learn more about how to balance blood sugars, insulin levels, and hormones in my Conquer Arthritis with Food program.
+I share several tips for how to do this, and we put them to practice to get your feeling better and maybe even losing weight, right away.

 6. Your Hormones are Wacky